KW-DONG/Roads-Damages-Detector/README.md

 Programming languages: Raspberry Pi can be used to develop and test real-time applications using a variety of programming languages, including Python, C, and C++; In this project the main language utilized is C++.

 Communication: Raspberry Pi can be used to communicate with other devices and systems.
+In this project we communicate with GNSS module and camera module.

 ##### I/O ports of Raspberry Pi:
 I/O ports can be interface with external devices and sensors.
 These ports can be used for various real-time applications, such as robotics, automation, and control systems.